zontasticality/kasca-esque/finetune/SPEC.md

 ## Evaluation, Monitoring & Logging
 - Run evaluation on both train and test splits every 250 optimizer steps or every 15 minutes, whichever happens first.
 - Metrics: `sequence_accuracy` and `token_accuracy`, plus loss curves reported to stdout and wandb; store raw metric JSON next to checkpoints. `sequence_accuracy` is an all-or-nothing match over entire key timelines (akin to “sentence accuracy”) and guards against subtle DOWN/UP ordering regressions, while `token_accuracy` provides per-event granularity.
-- wandb logging: project `kasca-whisper`, job name derived from date + git commit, config contains hyperparameters and manifest hashes.
+- wandb logging is mandatory: project `kasca-whisper`, job name derived from date + git commit, config contains hyperparameters and manifest hashes.
+The run must fail fast if `WANDB_API_KEY` is absent and print the active wandb run name/URL so operators can click through from Modal logs.
 - Surface alerts: if `token_accuracy_test` drops by >5% relative to the previous evaluation, mark the run as `failed` and stop early to prevent regressing checkpoints.

 ## Deferred Monitoring & UX Enhancements